Haghrah/PyIT2FLS/docs/defIT2FS.md

 ## IT2FS Class
 The IT2FS class is designed for defining Interval Type 2 Fuzzy Sets.
 It's constructor function has six parameters, which are described below:
-1. domain: Universe of discourse is defined by setting the domain parameter.
+1. **_domain_**: Universe of discourse is defined by setting the domain parameter.
-2. umf: The Upper Memebrship Function of the IT2FS.
+2. **_umf_**: The Upper Memebrship Function of the IT2FS.
 The umf must be among the introduced membership functions or a self defined membership function with the introduced structure.
-3. umf_params: Parameters of the given UMF function.
+3. **_umf_params_**: Parameters of the given UMF function.
-4. lmf: The Lower Membership Function of the IT2FS.
+4. **_lmf_**: The Lower Membership Function of the **_IT2FS_**.
 The lmf must be among the introduced membership functions or a self defined membership function with the introduced structure.
-5. lmf_params: Parameters of the given LMF function.
+5. **_lmf_params_**: Parameters of the given LMF function.
-6. check_set: The defualt value of this parameter is false.
+6. **_check_set_**: The defualt value of this parameter is false.
 When it is set true, the UMF(x) >= LMF(x) condition, for all x in the universe of discourse, is checked.
 This is useful when the user does not know the parameters of UMF and LMF functions are selected correctly or not.

 All of the introduced membership functions can be used as upper or lower membership functions.
 The main point that must be taken to account is that the parameters of the membership functions must be adjusted in such a way that UMF(x) >= LMF(x) for all x in the universe of discourse.